Awarding ceremony of winners of 37th Rhythmic Gymnastics World Championships held in Baku [PHOTO]

 By Trend

-The ceremony of awarding the winners of the finals of the individual all-around competitions of the 37th World Rhythmic Gymnastics Championships was held at the National Gymnastics Arena in Baku, Trend reports.
+The ceremony of awarding the winners of all-around group exercises of the 37th Rhythmic Gymnastics World Championship was held at the National Gymnastics Arena in Baku, Trend reports.

-US athlete Laura Zeng was awarded with the Longines Prize for Elegance.
-The award was presented by President of the International Gymnastics Federation (FIG) Morinari Watanabe, International Sponsorship and Events Manager of LONGINES Benjamin Aeby, official ambassador of the 37th Rhythmic Gymnastics World Championships Yana Batyrshina.
+The Russian team came in first, followed by the Japanese and Bulgarian team.

-The winner and prize-winners of the finals of the individual all-around competitions were awarded.
-Russian gymnast Dina Averina ranked first, another Russian gymnast Arina Averina ranked second, Israeli gymnast Linoy Ashram ranked third.
+The awards were presented by Vasily Titov, Vice President of the International Gymnastics Federation (FIG), Shihoko Sekita, Vice President of the Technical Committee (FIG) and Daniela Delle Chiaie, member of the FIG Technical Committee.

 The Championships is the qualification competition for the Olympic Games to be held in Tokyo in 2020.